hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 ## 3. Public Transaction Methods (Core API)

-**Context for LLM:** This chapter outlines the primary methods available on the `DBreeze.Transactions.Transaction` object.
+This chapter outlines the primary methods available on the `DBreeze.Transactions.Transaction` object.
 Pay special attention to the high-performance batching methods (`Technical_SetTable_OverwriteIsNotAllowed` and `RandomKeySorter`) as they are critical for optimizing DBreeze in production.

 ### Overview of API
 *   **CRUD:** `Insert`, `InsertPart`, `RemoveKey`, `RemoveAllKeys`, `ChangeKey`.